2nd Shunji Kato Hakeme Chawan

 Approximate size: W4.8″ by W5.0″ by H2.8″ or 12.2 by 12.7 by 7.2cm

 A fine and perfectly balanced chawan or tea bowl by the 2nd generation master-potter Shunji Kato (1892-1979).
-He was born to the first generation and studied with his father, inheriting the title of Kato Shunji the second in 1912.
+He was born to the first generation and studied with his father, eventually inheriting the title of Kato Shunji in the year 1912.
 A book about this famous potter entitled: “The Works of Kato Shunji” was published in Nagoya in Showa 55 (1980).
-Like his father he mainly worked making tea bowls and innovated the use of traditional Seto ware glazes – here though; the master created a work clearly hints to the ancient Korean Ido chawan that in Korea.
-An utsushi chawan with a traditional hakeme or brushstroke glaze – clearly pointing to the earliest Korean tea bowls we know about.
-Shunji Kato Stemmed from Seto City in Aichi prefecture and during his long life he became a truly great potter.
-He was awarded with the title Intangible Cultural Treasure of Aichi prefecture in 1975.
+Like his father he mainly worked making tea bowls and innovated the use of traditional Seto ware glazes – here though; the master created a work that clearly hints to the ancient Korean Ido chawan.
+An utsushi chawan with a traditional hakeme or brushstroke glaze – clearly pointing to the earliest Korean tea bowls.
+Shunji Kato stems from Seto City in Aichi prefecture and during his long life he became a potter of great renown.
+He was awarded the title Intangible Cultural Treasure of Aichi prefecture in 1975.

 1892 Born in Seto City